jallen89/theia-cdm-samples/readme.md

       strings (`Record['properties']['inode'] = "0x1234"`).
     * In rare cases, Theia reported negative inode and device identifiers during engagement 3.
 This issue has been fixed.
+    * The ids (uid,gid) for a file are always reported in a file object's property map.
+The format is `Record['properties']['ids'] = "<uid>/<gid"`.
+      The ids represent the ids for a file based on their values when the file was first logged by Theia.

 * __Events__:
     * During engagement 3, `EVENT_READ_SOCKET_PARAMS` and